 While it’s okay to indulge in sugary foods every once and a while, it’s a good idea to be mindful of what foods you’re putting in your grocery cart.
 Eating too many sugary treats could increase the bacteria in your mouth and put you at a higher risk of developing oral health issues.

-One of the best ways to avoid a dental emergency is to see our dentists at least every 6 months.
+One of the best ways to avoid needing urgent dental care is to see our dentists at least every 6 months.
 That way, we’ll be able to perform a teeth cleaning and oral examination.
-We may also take X-rays and counsel you on how to maintain good oral hygiene.
+We may also take X-rays and counsel you on .